Cariboo Cougars players celebrate their winning goal at the Macs Midget AAA tournament, Scotiabank Saddledome, Calgary, January 1, 2015.

 January: As with previous years, hockey has a place in my portfolio.
-This image comes from New Years Day 2015.
-The Cariboo Cougars are celebrating their win in the final of the Macs Midget AAA International hockey tournament at the ScotiaBank Saddledome, Calgary, Canada.
+The featured image (above) comes from New Years Day 2015.
+The Cariboo Cougars were celebrating their win in overtime of the final of the Macs Midget AAA International hockey tournament at the ScotiaBank Saddledome, Calgary, Canada.
 See here for more on this hockey tournament.

 March: Spanish rock band Jarabe de Palo were in Calgary for a gig and my son’s Midget hockey team won the City Championships.
 This shows their moment of victory.

 April/May: Several trips to Detroit for Shell culminated in my first planned #UrbanFieldTrip to investigate food, energy and water in the city.
 This theme was picked up again at the end of the year and will form a major part of my writing and photography for 2016.

 The Calgary ComicCom (Calgary Expo) proved to be a superb photo assignment with many visitors splendidly dressed up as their favourite characters.